ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 }
 ```

 The `image` field contains a URI that resolves to the NFT image data we want to associate with the token.
+This field doesn't necessarily have to be an image, it can be any file-type.

-To get the metadata URI for our smart contract, we first add the image data to IPFS to get an IPFS Content ID, or [CID][docs-cid], and use the CID to build an `ipfs://` URI.
-Then we create a JSON object containing the image URI, along with user-provided `name` and `description` fields.
+To get the metadata URI for our smart contract, we first add the image data to IPFS to get an IPFS [CID][docs-cid] and use the CID to build an `ipfs://` URI.
+Then we create a JSON object containing the image URI along with the user-provided `name` and `description` fields.
 Finally, we add the JSON data to IPFS to create the metadata `ipfs://` URI and feed that into the smart contract.

 Minty's `createNFTFromAssetData` method is responsible for this process, with help from a few utility functions: